ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 After the HPO, the value for \\(\texttt{TRANSITION\_PENALTY}\\) nearly doubled, while \\(\texttt{EMISSION\_PENALTY}\\) is 44 times smaller.
 Given that the ratio of parameters changed this drastically, it is astonishing that the unoptimized PTVM version performs this well.

 {{< figure id="fig-0-0-opt-ts-acc-qtime" src="img/parameter_optimization/0-0/comparison_trip_segments.png" alt="Default vs Optimized Parameter PTVM Performances" width="800">}}
-{{< figure id="fig-3-3-opt-ts-acc-qtime" src="img/parameter_optimization/3-3/comparison_trip_segments.png" alt="PTS vs PTVM approaches" width="800" caption="> Figure 10 compares two versions of PTVM.
-The blue version has unoptimized default parameters, the orange version optimized parameters (see tables [???](#table-hpo-params-1) and [???](#table-hpo-params-2)).
+{{< figure id="fig-3-3-opt-ts-acc-qtime" src="img/parameter_optimization/3-3/comparison_trip_segments.png" alt="PTS vs PTVM approaches" width="800" caption="> Figure 9 compares two versions of PTVM.
+The blue version has unoptimized default parameters, the orange version optimized parameters (see Tables [3](#table-hpo-params-1) and [4](#table-hpo-params-2)).
 While PTVM version with optimized parameters is minimalistically slower, the performance gain in accuracy is substantial.
 It has to be noted that the parameter optimization was performed on an earlier version of the event generator.
 For that reason, the accuracy measures might not perfectly match with the graphs in the later evaluation section." >}}

 <div id="fig-0-0-opt-ts-quantiles"></div>

 {{< figure id="fig-0-0-opt-ts-quantiles" src="img/parameter_optimization/0-0/quantiles_line_segments.png" alt="PTS vs PTVM approaches" width="800">}}
-{{< figure id="fig-3-3-opt-ts-quantiles" src="img/parameter_optimization/3-3/quantiles_line_segments.png" alt="PTS vs PTVM approaches" width="800" caption="> Figure 11 describes how well the baseline performs vs the optimized PTVM version for two earliness/delay settings (0-0) and (3-3).
+{{< figure id="fig-3-3-opt-ts-quantiles" src="img/parameter_optimization/3-3/quantiles_line_segments.png" alt="PTS vs PTVM approaches" width="800" caption="> Figure 10 describes how well the baseline performs vs the optimized PTVM version for two earliness/delay settings (0-0) and (3-3).
 For both, the optimized version shows improved accuracy while being only marginally slower.
 Both follow the same accuracy drop from quantile 50, but the accuracy of the optimized version increases again for the most difficult cases." >}}

 # Evaluation

 In this chapter, we compare PTS and PTVM with regard to RAM usage, boot time, query time and accuracy.
+We only use datasets described in [Table 2](#table-datasets).

 ## RAM Usage